tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ### Network Resource Partition Per Hop Behavior {#SlicePHB}

-In Diffserv terminology, the forwarding behavior that is assigned to a specific class is called a Per Hop Behavior (PHB).
-The PHB defines the forwarding precedence that a marked packet with a specific CS receives in relation to other traffic on the Diffserv-aware network.

 The NRP Per Hop Behavior (NRP-PHB) is the externally observable forwarding behavior applied to a specific packet belonging to a Slice-Flow Aggregate.
 The goal of an NRP-PHB is to provide a specified amount